nyakaz73/spring-native/README.md

 ### Kubernetes Cloud Native Development
-This is an idea of building applications and deploying them to a **Kubernetes** array short-lived containers while addressing mainly two fundamental principles among the others which are Memory utilization and Boot up time.
+This is an idea of building applications and deploying them to a **Kubernetes** array short-lived containers while addressing mainly two fundamental principles among the others which are Memory utilization and Boot up time and instant peak performance.
 This deployment paradim is what is called the **Container first approach** philosophy.

 ### Enter Graal VM
-Graal VM is a high-performance JDK distribution writen of Java and other JVM langues from Oracle, that provides a Native Image Builder for building native code and package it together with the VM into a standalone executable.
+Graal VM is an Oracle high-performance JDK distribution written of Java and other JVM languages, that provides a Native Image Builder for building native code and package it together with the VM into a standalone executable.

 ### How??
-Staff that used to be done by Java Application at runtime i.e:
+Staff that used to be done by Java Applications at runtime i.e:

 * Compiling source code &#8594; Load and parse configurations  &#8594; Analyse dependencies &#8594; Build dependency tree &#8594; Execute Code